redirectionio/libapache2-mod-redirectionio/README.md

 ### Manual

-To manually build this library you will need to compile first the [libredirectionio library](https://github.com/redirectionio/libredirectionio) in some path (e.g. `/tmp/libredirectionio`)
+To manually build this library you will need to compile and install the [libredirectionio library](https://github.com/redirectionio/libredirectionio).

-You will need [apxs](https://httpd.apache.org/docs/2.4/programs/apxs.html) installed and available
+You also need [apxs](https://httpd.apache.org/docs/2.4/programs/apxs.html) installed and available

-Then execute the following command:
+Then execute the following commands:

 ```
 autoreconf -i